 "Okay, what's up?"
-He put down his book, fully expecting to hear how life...and particularly parents...were against him in some new and diabolically evil way.
+He put down his book, fully expecting to hear how life...and particularly parents...were against Simon in some new and diabolically evil way.

 "Anyway, I thought you were going out?"

 "I am...was...it's raining."
-Simon moved to peer out of window and he tried to ignore him, going back to his re-read of 'The Prisoner of Azkaban'.
+Simon moved to peer out of window, and Luke tried to ignore him, going back to his re-read of 'The Prisoner of Azkaban'.

 After a while, Simon left and went back through into their shared bathroom to began messing with the lights.
 Luke could see him staring into the mirror, as if what he was seeking would somehow be staring back.

-For him, reading the Potter book had taken him back to life in England - and Harry was as British as they came; not that any of the Summers family had lived in castles or flew broomsticks.
-They didn’t - at least that he knew of - and he'd never met anyone else who could.
+For him, reading the Potter book had taken him back to life in England—and Harry was as British as they came; not that any of the Summers family had lived in castles or flew broomsticks.
+They didn’t—at least that he knew of—and he'd never met anyone else who did or could.
 Still, England was special.
-It’d always been the place that made him - him.
+It’d always been the place that made him…him.